NatLibFi/koha-plugin-rest-di/README.md

 Most of the functionality has been ported from the KohaSuomi version of Koha (see  https://github.com/KohaSuomi/Koha).

+Note that this plugin requires Koha functionality that is only available from Koha 20.05.

+Note also that not all the functionality has been thoroughly tested yet.

 ## Downloading

 You can download the relevant *.kpz file from the [release page](https://github.com/NatLibFi/koha-plugin-rest-di/releases).